RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 • Dangerous weight loss

-As for the hair loss question, well…the numbers are even smaller.
-We were only able to find one study that so much as mentioned Kratom-related hair loss.
+As for the link between hair loss and kratom, well…the numbers are even smaller.
+We were only able to find one study that even mentioned kratom-related hair loss.

 And the mentions we found in peer-reviewed studies were self-reported symptoms.
 Researchers attribute these to daily, long-term use but acknowledge there’s no scientific proof.